Skip to Main Content

 We're sorry, it looks like there has been an error.
 Please try again soon.

-• Development and validation of an age-scalable cardiac model with substructures for dosimetry in late-effects studies of childhood cancer survivors.
+• Development and validation of a population-based anatomical colorectal model for radiation dosimetry in late effects studies of survivors of childhood cancer

 Journal: Radiother Oncol